aprilmintacpineda/react-context-api-store/README.md

 This library is actively being maintained by the developer.
 Feature requests, enhancements, and bug reports are all welcome to the issue section.

 # react-context-api-store
 Seemless, light weight, state management library that comes with asynchronous support out of the box.
 Inspired by Redux and Vuex.
+Built on top of React's context api.

 # File size?
 5kb transpiled, not minified.